cds-snc/notification-documentation/src/en/send.md

 You control the sending method on every API call.

-To protect privacy, GC Notify deletes the file’s contents after 7 days.
-After that time, recipients will not be able to access the file, whether you send it as an attachment or a link.

 ### Attachments are generally preferable

 If you use link mode, GC Notify needs to encrypt and store the file.
 For privacy reasons, we delete the file after 7 days.
 After deletion, recipients get a 404 “File not found” error when they select the link.